Domestic airlines increase fares by 100%

 ” This is a major influence on how quickly a grounded aircraft can be fixed and restored to its flight schedule, which in turn has a huge impact on the schedule reliability of the domestic airlines,” AON said.

-As of the time of filing this report, the civil aviation regulatory authority, Nigeria Civil Aviation Authority, NCAA, has not issued any statement on the new fares.
-A source within the authority however said airfares have since been ” deregulated by NCAA, leaving market forces to determine the price.”
+As at the time of filing this report, the civil aviation regulatory authority, Nigeria Civil Aviation Authority, NCAA, has not issued any statement on the new fares .
+A source within the authority however said airfares have since be ” deregulated by NCAA, leaving market forces to determine price.”

-” NCAA only intervenes when an airline fixes ridiculously low airfares.
-That can compromise safety standards as operations of any airline is capital intensive,” he said.
+” NCAA only intervene when an airline fixes ridiculously low airfares.
+That can compromise safety standard as operations of any airline is capital intensive,” he said.